Explore this course:

 How to apply

 You can choose to take a piano performance pathway or an instrumental performance pathway.
-Please select the relevant course when you apply:
+Please select the relevant course on the application form.

 You'll need to provide a portfolio with your application.